slsa-framework/slsa/docs/spec/draft/attested-build-env-levels.md

 Software producers and third-party auditors can check attestations generated by the build image producer and build platform against the expected properties for a given build environment.
-This enables any party to detect [several classes] of supply chain threats originating the build environment.
+This enables any party to detect [several classes] of supply chain threats originating in the build environment.

 As in the Build track, the exact implementation of this track is determined by the build platform provider, whether they are a commercial CI/CD service,